 On the local level, both phases have the same principles of structural organization.
 Each Mg atom is surrounded by four BH4 tetrahedra in a strongly deformed tetrahedral environment, while each BH4 is nearly linearly coordinated by two Mg cations via the opposite tetrahedral edges.
-In the hexagonal phase the Mg-B distances vary within the same interval, 2.31-2.53 (Černý et al., 2007) or 2.28-2.57 Å (Her et al., 2007), as in the orthorhombic phase, 2.34-2.47 Å. With respect to the metal-hydrogen bond lengths and coordination geometry for the metal atoms, Mg(BH4)2 takes an intermediate position between $Be(BH_4)2$ (flat trigonal coordination by three $BH_4$ anions) and LiBH4 (nearly ideal tetrahedral coordination by four BH4 anions).
+However, the Mg-H2BH2-Mg fragments are not strictly linear - in the $\alpha$ -phase the Mg-B-Mg angles range from 148 to 170°.
+At ambient conditions, the Mg-B distances in the hexagonal phase vary within the nearly the same interval, 2.39-2.45 (Filinchuk et al., 2009c) as in the orthorhombic phase, 2.34-2.47 Å (Her et al., 2007).
+With respect to the metal-hydrogen bond lengths and coordination geometry for the metal atoms, Mg(BH4)2 takes an intermediate position between Be(BH4)2 (flat trigonal coordination by three BH4 anions) and LiBH4 (nearly ideal tetrahedral coordination by four BH4 anions).
 Thus, the ionic metal-to-BH4 size ratio may be one of the reasons of the high structural complexity of Mg(BH4)2.
-Strong distortion of many inequivalent Mg polyhedra provides a sufficient flexibility to meet all the crystal-chemical (i.e. energy) requirements: minimization of the repulsive Mg...Mg and H...H interactions, meeting coordination preferences for the BH4 groups etc.
+Strong distortion of inequivalent Mg polyhedra provides a sufficient flexibility to meet all the crystal-chemical (i.e. energy) requirements: minimization of the repulsive Mg...Mg and H...H interactions, meeting coordination preferences for the BH4 groups etc.